ahrefs/talks/20240328-ocaml-big-data-world/slides.md

 # What we do

 * SaaS for web intelligence, primarily used by SEO and marketing people and agencies
-* Processing the whole web and storing it in compressed form into our storage
+* Crawling the whole web and storing it in compressed form into our storage
 * Web tools to visualize and extract useful indicators out of that data
     * links between sites (Site Explorer)
     * keywords that people search for (Keywords Explorer)